-The core target population in TALIS is ISCED* Level 2 teachers and school principals.
-ISCED Level 2 corresponds to grades 7, 8, 9 in the United States.
+The core target population in TALIS is ISCED* level 2 (lower secondary) teachers and school principals.
+ISCED level 2 corresponds to grades 7, 8, and 9 in the United States.
 Education systems also have the option to survey ISCED level 1 teachers (primary school teachers) and ISCED level 3 teachers (upper secondary teachers).
 However, the United States and most other education systems participate only at the lower secondary level.

 Survey items for the TALIS questionnaires are developed in a collaborative, international process.

 Led by the OECD and its contractors, national representatives from each participating country meet several times throughout a year to develop and refine the survey items.
-The themes of TALIS (e.g., teacher evaluation and feedback) are based on the policy and research priorities of all participating countries.
+The themes of TALIS (e.g., teacher evaluation and feedback) are based on the policy and research priorities of the participating countries.
 Based on these priorities, new items are developed and items from previous rounds are reviewed.
 All items are included in a field trial conducted in every country planning to participate in the main study.
 The field trial is used to identify items that do not function as designed or that may be inappropriate or do not easily translate into the various national contexts.
 Following revisions based on the field trial, the final survey instruments are reviewed and approved by the national representatives.

 There is an extensive translation verification process.

 Each participating country is responsible for translating the survey instruments into their own language or languages, unless the original survey items are in the language of the country.
-Each country identifies translators to translate the source versions into their own language.
 External translation companies independently review each country's translations.
 Instruments are verified twice, once before the field test and again before the main data collection.
-Statistical analyses of the item data are then conducted to check for evidence of differences in response patterns across countries that could indicate a translation problem.
-If a translation problem with an item is discovered in the field test, it is removed for the final survey instruments.
+Statistical analyses of the item data are then conducted to check for evidence that could indicate a translation problem (such as differences in response patterns across countries).

 Procedures for administration are standardized and independently verified.

-TALIS is designed, developed and implemented by international organizations that have extensive experience in large-scale international data collection projects.
+TALIS is designed, developed, and implemented by international organizations that have extensive experience in large-scale international data collection projects.
 These coordinating organizations produce a number of manuals that are provided to each country's representative for the administration of the questionnaires.
-These manuals specify standardized procedures that all countries must follow on all aspects of assessment sampling, preparation, administration, and scoring.
-The countries themselves organize their own quality control monitors to observe the survey administration processes, and the OECD also organizes an independent group of quality control monitors to observe the survey administration process.
+These manuals specify standardized procedures that all countries must follow in all aspects of assessment sampling, preparation, administration, and scoring.
+Each country organizes its own quality control monitors to observe the survey administration process, and the OECD organizes an independent group of quality control monitors to observe the survey administration process.
 Instances in which the quality of the data collected cannot be independently verified can lead to the data being omitted from international reports.

 Participation in TALIS is entirely voluntary.
 However, because potential respondents are randomly chosen to represent others like themselves, the participation of each chosen respondent is very important to obtaining accurate results.
 Although respondents may skip questions they do not feel comfortable answering, NCES ensures the protection of respondents’ privacy and confidentiality and highly encourages them to answer each question to the best of their abilities.